warlookq3/edx-documentation/en_us/edx_style_guide/source/DocTranslationGuidelines.rst

 In addition to obvious text, do translate the following items.

-* Note and Warning text.
-Translate text following the tags ``.. note::`` or ``.. warning::``.
+* The text of notes and warnings.
+Translate text following the tags ``.. note::``, ``.. important::``,  or ``.. warning::``.
 Be careful to wrap and indent lines correctly, as described in :ref:`Work with edX Documentation Source Files`.

-* Link text in inline links.
-Be sure to identify the difference between link text and anchor text if both are present in a cross reference.
+* The link text in cross references.
+Link text is optional, so be sure to identify the difference between link text and anchor text if both are present in a cross reference.
 Only translate link text; if you translate anchor text, the link will be broken.

   For example, in ``:ref:`Work with edX Documentation Source Files``` the text between the accent characters (`) is the anchor text and should not be